dwivediishivam/googledrive_data_transfer_iiitd/README.md

-# IIITD Google Drive (and Photos) Data Transfer to Personal Google Drive (and Photos)
+# IIITD Google Drive (and Google Photos) Data Transfer to Personal Google Drive (and Google Photos)

 ## 1\.
 Introduction: Why Do This?